deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 remains as our core approach to avoid the pitfalls and failures that come with the many past and present
 "inventing a new standard that can replace e-mail or the Web" efforts.

+The currently rolling releases mark a major milestone in our endeavour of leveraging the existing massively distributed e-mail network and enriching it with an interoperable way to do convenient chat messaging.